-Please bring in a blanket for your child at nap time.
-This blanket will be washed at daycare every Friday or more often as needed.
+Please bring in a blanket (for winter) or light cotton sheet (in summer) for your child at nap time.
+This blanket/sheet will be washed at daycare every Friday or more often as needed.
 Please send a light flannel blanket in the summer.
 In the summer, please send a hat and sunscreen block.
 In the winter please ensure your child wears a snowsuit, snow boots, hat, mittens and neck warmer.